tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 The above described is referred to as the so-called "key-prefixed" variant of the scheme, which sees the public key hashed together with $ R ​$ and $ m ​$ [[7]].
 This variant was thought to have a better multi-user security bound than the classic variant [[8]], however in [[9]] the key-prefixing was seen as unnecessary to enable good multi-user security for Schnorr signatures.

-For the development of the new Schnorr-based multi-signature scheme [[4]], key-prefixing seemed a requirement for the security proof to go through, despite not knowing the form of an attack.
+For the development of the MuSig Schnorr-based multi-signature scheme [[4]], key-prefixing is a requirement for the security proof, despite not knowing the form of an attack.
 The rationale also follows the process in reality, as messages signed in Bitcoin always indirectly commits to the public key.

 ### Design of the Schnorr Multi-Signature Scheme